ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 - A ZKM-PX service needs 50 x 0.5MB = ~30MB

 ##### Log Location
 Logs are stored locally on zkm/zkm-px pods /logs.
-After ad hoc log collection logs are uploaded to Amazon and stored in S3 bucket.
+The ad hoc logs are uploaded to Amazon and stored in S3 bucket.

 #### Ad Hoc Log Collection